emmyft/mozfest19/README.md

 Presenters will get constructive, diverse feedback from other technologists and open research enthusiasts, and participants would learn about the application of cutting-edge machine learning and AI technologies in open science and opportunities to contribute.

+This session follows the footsteps of #ossoapbox session from previous MozFests.

 3. What will happen in your session?
 * We will recruit innovators working in this problem space to give lightning talks (3-5 mins) on their current projects and/or ideas.
 These will be followed by a Q&A session of 5 mins.
 * Prior to the session, we will collect a brief summary of the project from presenters, focussed on requests for feedback/comments so to facilitate